janimakr/Skedula/README.md

 # Skedula
 Skedula is an Electron based desktop application for scheduling appointment in a Hospital.
 Skedula is designed to be a patient appointment scheduler which works in both online and offline mode (wherein the patient receives his/her appointment via the receptionist).
 The application caters to the following needs –
-* Allows the patients to schedule an appointment with the doctor/physician of their choice.
+* Allows patients to schedule an appointment with the doctor/physician of their choice.
 * Provides the physician the ability to retrieve details of the patients (history of medical reports).
 * Enables the patient to view their medical records and prescribed medicines all within a click of a button.
 * In addition, doctors will also have full access to his/her schedule and the rights to modify it according to their availability.
 It aims to serve as platform that can bridge the communication gap between the hospital and its patients.